akkeris/docs/best-practices-and-guidelines.md

     > URL's can be case insensitive (e.g., helloWorld and helloworld are the same thing) on broken proxy services, or due to browser bugs, this makes using camelCase somewhat risky, using natural case (e.g, spaces "hello world") is not recommended as issues arise with clients not URI encoding correctly.
 Finally underscores are not supported on older http 1.0 clients.

-* Use a plural nouns to indicate something is a REST collection: `/users`.
+* Use plural nouns to indicate something is a REST collection: `/users`.

     _Why:_
     > As a convention the plurality and that its a noun (`users`) indicates a REST (non-RPC api) that's a resource and a collection.
 RPC end points as you might imagine should be a VERB like `create` and plurality can vary. [read more...](https://apigee.com/about/blog/technology/restful-api-design-plural-nouns-and-concrete-names)